 We don’t know exactly how the removal of entire species from the web of ocean life will affect the rest of the food chain and ecosystem, but various models make it clear that we can expect devastation that will lead to dead zones and impaired human health.
 As biodiversity in the ocean declines, that leaves more room for invasive species to colonize coastlines and further destabilize ecosystems.
 As algae-eating fish go extinct, algal blooms can pollute water and contribute to epidemics of disease in humans (and other species, too!).

-And while commercial fishing produces the vast majority of the fish we eat, there are still plenty of places where old-style fishing cultures are still catching enough for subsistence and a local economy.
+While commercial fishing produces the vast majority of the fish we eat, there are plenty of places where old-style fishing cultures are still catching enough for subsistence and a local economy.
 These cultures are being devastated by the die-off of their preferred seafood sources due to overfishing.

 Bycatch